To Live A Life

 What If You Just Stopped?

-As a hard-charging, non-stop doer, I knew with every cell of my being that that was exactly what I needed.
+As a non-stop doer, I knew with every cell of my being that that was exactly what I needed.

 I squinted my eyes to shadows falling in curious ways.